The Coronavirus COVID-19 infection continues to rapidly spread locally, nationally and internationally.

 The Centers for Disease Control and Prevention (CDC) and the Indiana State Department of Health are working 24/7 to deal with the pandemic, while also educating the public about the disruptions to our daily lives.

-They continue to say we should treat this matter seriously as reports of infection grow in our communities.
+We should continue to treat this matter seriously as we see the infection grow in our communities.

 - Avoid close contact with people who are sick.

 - Avoid touching your eyes, nose, and mouth.

 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.

 - Clean and disinfect frequently touched objects and surfaces using a regular household cleaning spray or wipe.

 - Wash your hands often with soap and water for at least 20 seconds, especially after going to the bathroom; before eating; and after blowing your nose, coughing, or sneezing.
 If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.
 Always wash hands with soap and water if hands are visibly dirty.